sandeep-codes-7/python-projects/src/README.md

 But, in python we use a simple function 'input()'
 The input function is assigned to a variable to store the value or data.

-ex:
+Ex:
 name = intput()

 NOTE: In python, input() function by defaults returns the string type data.
 '''